Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 Andrew Long

 Andrew Long co-founded the business in 1998.
-Andrew is responsible for key client and account strategy, global offers & events, legal & compliance, programme management, global real estate and operational & technology infrastructure.
+Andrew is responsible for key client and account strategy, legal & compliance, programme management, global real estate and operational & technology infrastructure.

 Prior to founding Ten, he ran a UK market-leading event production and management business.
-Andrew has been based in Singapore with particular leadership responsibilities in APAC since 2012.
+Andrew has been based in Singapore with particular leadership responsibilities in AMEA since 2012.

 Alan Donald